 In summary, while clear aligners aren't technically braces, they do straighten teeth just like braces do.
 Besides the lower price, aesthetics, and in-office vs remote alignment, the other big difference is that traditional braces can treat more severe cases of malocclusion.
 Thus, the process of getting teeth aligned tends to take longer.

 Clear aligners, on the other hand, are only for mild to moderate cases and average around 6 months of treatment time.
+Read more about braces treatment time.

 If this option interests you, compare some of the most popular and effective clear aligners on the market with the interactive table below: